miayam/learn-css/002 Selectors/README.md

 > We search for an element or a group of elements with CSS selector and write CSS description that reflects the styling.

 What is CSS selector?
-> A token to find a specific element or a group of elements and apply CSS rule to it.
+> A token to find a specific element or a group of elements and apply styling to it.

 What is CSS description?
 > A pair of property and value that describes what styling we are going to apply.

 What is CSS rule?
-> A piece of code that consist of one or many CSS selectors and one or many CSS descriptions.
+> A piece of code that consist of CSS selector and CSS description.

 We group selectors in 3 section (simple selectors, pseudo selectors, complex selectors).